What's Skiing Like in Italy?

 A ski holiday in Italy is relaxed, informal, hedonistic, fun - and just a little bit crazy.
 Of course, the Italians take their skiing seriously, but then they take their lunches, dinners, aperitivi and digestivi just as seriously too.
 Thus, a winter sports holiday in Italy will always be as much about good food and drink, as it is about skiing and snowboarding.

 Many Italians who are not skiers or boarders enjoy coming to the mountains in winter for the sunshine, the scenery and the socialising.
-In fact, in resorts such as Cortina d'Ampezzo, non-skiers are actually in the majority.
+In fact, in Italian ski resorts such as Cortina d'Ampezzo, non-skiers are actually in the majority.
 However, this does not mean that Italy is not a good choice for the committed skier.
-On the contrary, there’s brilliant skiing to be found in Italy for all types of skier, who will enjoy quieter pistes thanks to the non-skiers in town.
+On the contrary, there’s brilliant skiing in Italy for all types of skier, who will enjoy quieter pistes thanks to the non-skiers in town.

 Italy is a brilliant choice for families, with young children positively welcomed in hotels and restaurants.
 Grown-ups will not be disappointed by the après-ski activity, which begins in the middle of the afternoon and continues well into the small hours!